Lob-Corp/Legacy/tests/golden_master/golden_master.md

 This systematic approach allows to refactor and modernize the codebase while maintaining behavioral compatibility with the original legacy application.

+### How to run

+Use `python record.py` to launch the recording on the legacy project.

 ## Test Scenarios

 ### Add Family (`add_family`)